3DInAction: Understanding Human Actions in 3D Point Clouds: Related Work

 All of the above methods deal with static, single-frame, or single-shape point clouds.
 In this work, the input is a temporal point cloud where a representation for a short sequence is required and point correspondence between frames is unknown.
 Therefore extending existing approaches is not trivial.

 \textbf{Learning temporal 3D point cloud representations. } Temporal point clouds have not been as extensively studied as their static counterparts, in particular for action recognition.
 Meteornet~\cite{liu2019meteornet} processes 4D points using a PointNet$^{++}$ architecture where they appended a temporal dimension to the spatial coordinates.
 PSTNet~\cite{fan2021pstnet, fan2021deep} proposed spatio-temporal convolutions and utilized some of the temporal consistency for action recognition.
 Similarly, P4Transformer~\cite{fan2021p4transformer} uses 4D convolutions and a transformer for capturing appearance and motion via self-attention.
 In a follow-up work PST-Transformer~\cite{fan2022psttransformer} employs a video level of self-attention in search for similar points across entire videos and so encodes spatio-temporal structure.
-MinkowskiNet ~\cite{choy20194d} uses a 4D spatio-temporal CNN after converting the point clouds to an occupancy grid.
-3DV~\cite{wang20203dv} encodes 3D motion information from depth videos into a compact voxel set.
-Kinet~\cite{zhong2022kinet} implicitly encoded feature level dynamics in feature space by unrolling the normal solver of ST-surfaces.
+Some works attempt to alleviate the full supervision requirement for 3D action recognition.
+These include self-supervised features learning \cite{wang2021self} by predicting temporal order from a large unlabeled dataset and fine-tuning on a smaller annotated datasets and unsupervised skeleton colorization \cite{yang2021skeleton}.
+Additional supervised approaches include MinkowskiNet ~\cite{choy20194d} that uses a 4D spatio-temporal CNN after converting the point clouds to an occupancy grid, 3DV~\cite{wang20203dv} that encodes 3D motion information from depth videos into a compact voxel set, and Kinet~\cite{zhong2022kinet} that implicitly encoded feature level dynamics in feature space by unrolling the normal solver of ST-surfaces.

 The above methods, perform a single classification per clip.
 In this paper, we focus on a related, and more chllanging, task that requires a prediction per-frame.
 We propose to convert the point cloud representation into t-patches and use an MLP based hierarchical architecture to get the spatio-temporal representation.